 When tested in community cat populations, the rate of these illnesses is about 2-5% according to the American Association of Veterinary Medicine during one of their studies, which is the same as in owned cats in the US.
 But in MOST cases, it is unaltered tomcats who carry these two diseases, especially FIV.
 They spread it to unaltered females during mating.
 They spread it to other unaltered males during fighting over mates.
 Reduce the risk in your colony by spaying and neutering.

-To be clear, I do NOT test my colony for FeLV or FIV unless there is a valid reason for it, such as illness that isn’t responding to treatment.
+To be clear, I do NOT test my colony for FeLV or FIV unless there is a valid reason for it, such as an illness that isn’t responding to treatment.
+This is in line with Alley Cat Allies’ recommendations on FeLV/FIV testing.

-The only cats that have ever tested positive from my colony or my relocation project were unneutered tomcats.
+The only cats that have ever tested positive from my colony or my TNR projects were unneutered tomcats.
 These are the ones that are often sickly as well, in my observations, even if I’m unable to trap them or test them before they disappear.

 Giving birth is dangerous.